 How long are the Benchmark Assessments?

-All three benchmark assessments have been constructed to be taken within a single class sitting.
+Each of the three benchmark assessments have been constructed to be taken within a single class sitting.
 The tests contains 30 multiple choice questions each.
 Generally, students should take between 30 and 45 minutes to complete an assessment.

 Both Placement & Benchmark Assessments consist of approximately 30 items.